txdat/notes/obsidian/engineering/system-design/60-days-of-system-design.md

 - [ ] **C: Bulkhead alone** — contains damage but your 10 dedicated fraud connections still spend 30 seconds each on doomed calls.
 Customers still see slow checkouts; just don't lose `/cart` with them.
 "The leak is contained, but the room is still flooding."

 > [!success] **D: Circuit Breaker + Bulkhead together** ✅ — Circuit Breaker stops hammering dead dependency: after N consecutive failures, flips OPEN, every subsequent call fails instantly with fallback.
 After cooldown, HALF-OPEN with single probe request.
 Bulkhead isolates resource pools: fraud gets dedicated 10 connections, separate from 40 for `/cart`, `/orders`, `/health`.
 When fraud hangs, saturates its 10, others stay free.
 Ship doesn't sink because one compartment flooded.
 Netflix wrote Hystrix specifically for this.

+- circuit breaker is a state machine with 3 states: CLOSED (normal operation), OPEN (fail fast with fallback), HALF-OPEN (wait single probe request. if it succeeds, got to CLOSED else OPEN)
+- bulkhead is resource pools isolation (1 dependency cannot consume all resources) -> limit the blast radius of a slow/failing dependency

 ---